Tuesday, September 29, 2015

 “Are they not all ministering spirits, sent forth to minister for them who shall be heirs of salvation” (Hebrews 1:14)?

-We again give thanks to God for this avenue that he has given us to share his word through our commentary.
-We also thank God for the accompanying inspirational message that he also provided.
+We again give thanks to God for this avenue that he has given us to share his word through our inspirational messages.
 We continually pray that God’s grace will be upon you and that these devotionals will be a blessing to you.
 If you are blessed by them, please share so that others may be blessed as well.
 Amen.

 Enjoy your blessings - KW